lightstep/dd-trace-rb/README.md

 ### Configure the tracing client to send data to LightStep

-To send data from your system to LightStep, you need to configure the agent to:
+To send data from your system to LightStep, you need to configure the tracing client to:

 * Point to your satellites
 * Send global tags required by LightStep to ingest and display your data